chinamike65/hugo-tuolesi/content/book5/book5en.md

 If you do not have bodhicitta, even if you have cut off your afflictions, you will not be a bodhisattva.

-For example, although the Hinayana arahants have cut off their afflictions and have high wisdom and supernatural powers, they have not reached the path of bodhisattva resources, and they are not bodhisattvas because they do not have bodhicitta.
+For example, although the Hinayana arhats have cut off their afflictions and have high wisdom and supernatural powers, they have not reached the bodhisattva path of  accumulation, and they are not bodhisattvas because they do not have bodhicitta.

-1. Bodhicitta
+#### 1. Bodhicitta

-Bodhicitta is the heart that oneself want to become a Buddha for the sake of the six realms of sentient beings who are free from suffering and obtain happiness.
+Bodhicitta is the heart that oneself want to become a Buddha for the sake of all sentient beings of the six realms of who are free from suffering and obtain happiness.

 From the moment of attaining bodhicitta, practitioners have truly entered the door of Mahayana Buddhism.

 So, how to generate bodhicitta?
-There are two ways to generate bodhicitta, seven-factor karma and self-exchange.
-Let's talk about the seven-factor karma first.
+There are two ways to generate bodhicitta, The Seven-Point Cause and Effect Instruction and the instruction on Exchanging Self for others.
+Let's talk about The Seven-Point Cause and Effect Instruction first.

-(1) Seven branches of cause and effect generate bodhicitta 35
+35

+##### (1) The Seven-Point Cause and Effect Instruction

-Bodhicitta is generated through seven steps to generate bodhicitta, so it is called seven.
+Bodhicitta is generated through seven steps, so it is called The Seven-Point Cause and Effect Instruction.

 Except for the first step, each step has a causal relationship with the previous steps, so it is called Bodhicitta.

-The first is to recognize that all sentient beings in the six realms are their own mothers.
+The first is Recognizing all sentient beings as one's mother.

 How to identify it?
 We have been reincarnated countless times in reincarnation, and the number of reincarnations is more than the sand in the universe.
 Every reincarnation has a mother.
 Therefore, all beings in the six realms have been our mothers when we were reincarnated.